Polycythemia Vera overview

 Hereditary Hemochromatosis overview

-Hereditary Hemochromatosis (HH) is caused by genetic mutations that increase iron uptake from the diet and alters its distribution in the body, leading to iron buildup in the liver, heart and other organs.
-Too much iron can be toxic and over time can lead to cirrhosis, liver cancer, heart problems joint pain and diabetes.
-The genetic defect that causes most HH originates in Northern Europe, and there are approximately 5 – 7 million patients in the US and EU.
+Hereditary hemochromatosis (HH) is caused by genetic mutations that leads to hyperabsorption of iron from the diet and alters its distribution in the body, leading to iron buildup in the liver, heart and other organs.
+Too much iron can be toxic and over time can lead to cirrhosis and cancer, heart problems, skin lesions, joint pain and diabetes.
+The genetic defect that causes most HH originates in northern Europe, and there are approximately 5-7 million people with this defect in the US and EU.